1987 Jaguar XJS V12 Coupe

 |Color interior:||Mulberry (with wood-trimmed dash)|

-This numbers-matching 1987 Jaguar XJS Coupe is a great car to drive now and improve upon later as you wish.
-The car runs and drives fine now but would benefit from a fresh servicing.
-It is believed to be a 2-owner from new car and presents nicely in a Driver-level condition.
-The car is full of patina and highly original throughout and is believed to have had low original miles traveled.
+This numbers-matching 1987 Jaguar XJS Coupe is a very sporty model to drive and collect, and features an ultra-stylish design that to some, surpasses that of its roadster counterpart.
+The V12 Fuel-injected 5.3 liter engine with dual exhaust provides one of the smoothest rides you’ll ever experience, as you glide along your favorite road with ease.
+The XJS runs and drives well, and has just completed a full servicing, which included a full vehicle detail, hydraulic system service, new Belts, installation of a new complete Headliner, as well as servicing to the electric power Sunroof.
+It is believed to be a 2-owner from new car and presents nicely in a high-end Driver-level condition.
+The Coupe features a unique color combination of Regent Grey with a Mulberry Red leather interior and a stylish wood-trimmed dash.
+The car is highly original throughout and is believed to have had low original miles traveled.
 It has been regularly maintained while held in long-term ownership since the mid-1990s and is now ready for a new home.
-It features a 3-speed automatic transmission, and a number of options, including driving lights, a Trip computer, stock Jaguar-branded stereo system, factory air conditioning (that will require a servicing before use), power windows & door locks, and cruise control.
-The XJS also features a new set of Pirelli Tires, and new Brakes throughout.
-The Coupe features a unique color combination of Regent Grey with a Mulberry Red interior and a stylish wood-trimmed dash - which is showing some cracks (a fairly common occurrence on XJS models of this age), but still presents very well as seen in the pictures.
-In addition, the far corners of the interior’s headliner are showing some tears, and a small rear section would need to be glued up as a repair.
-The exterior of the car has some minor dents here and there, but not enough to detract from the car’s mostly solid body.
+It features a 3-speed automatic floor shift Transmission, and a number of options including bucket seats, driving lights, a Trip computer, stock Jaguar-branded stereo system, factory climate control heating and air conditioning, power windows & door locks, and cruise control.
 The Coupe versions of these models have a truly distinct body design, are very spacious, and exhibit nice lines that run from the rear to the front of the car.
-Regardless of use, this example would be a fun car to drive on a regular basis but would greatly benefit from having aesthetic restorations services performed as previously recommended.
-The car includes its original owner's manual, a jack, a spare tire cover, as well a batch of registration receipts dating back to the mid-1990s.
-This XJS Coupe is priced for today’s market so that anybody can experience a true Jaguar classic.
+Regardless of use, this example is a fun car to drive on a regular basis, and includes its original owner's manual, a jack, a spare tire cover, as well a batch of registration receipts dating back to the mid-1990s.
+Worldwide interest in XJS models in general has grown immensely in recent years, so please take a good look at this example.